wp-plugins/teachpress/readme.txt

 Tags: management, publications, enrollments, teachpress, education, course management, BibTeX, bibliography
 License: GPLv2 or later
 Requires at least: 3.3
-Tested up to: 3.6
+Tested up to: 3.9
-Stable tag: 4.2.1
+Stable tag: 5.0.0beta

-With this plugin you can easy manage courses, enrollments and publications.
+With this plugin you can easy manage courses and publications.

 == Description ==
-The plugin unites a course management system (with enrollments) and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
+The plugin unites a course management system (with modules for enrollments and assessments) and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
 You can use it with WordPress 3.3.0 or higher.

 For more information see [here](http://www.mtrv.wordpress.com/teachpress/).